AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-57337-admin-user-with-access-restrictions-can-see-companies.md

 ---
-title: "ACSD-57337: Admin user with access restrictions could see companies"
+title: "ACSD-57337: Admin user with access restrictions could see all companies"
 description: Apply the ACSD-57337 patch to fix the Adobe Commerce issue where an admin user with access restrictions to specific websites could view companies from all websites in the *Companies* grid.
 feature: Companies, B2B, Configuration
 role: Admin, Developer
 ---
-# ACSD-57337: Admin user with access restrictions could view companies in the *Companies* grid
+# ACSD-57337: Admin user with access restrictions could view all companies in the *Companies* grid

 The ACSD-57337 patch fixes the issue where an admin user with access restrictions to specific websites could view companies from all websites in the *Companies* grid.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.48 is installed.
 The patch ID is ACSD-57337.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.5.0.